Krutarth007/DeBT-FHIR/README.md

-# DeBT-FHIR: Quantifying Clinical AI Sensitivity to FHIR Interoperability Debt
+# DeBT-FHIR: Interoperability Debt Simulation on MIMIC-IV FHIR Data

 This repository contains the complete code and data processing pipeline for the study: